 Clean Direct Current (DC) power is mandatory for hightech circuits to operate as designed.
 A battery will provide straight line DC power.
 The converter and alternator produce DC power by a series of diodes that rectify alternating current to DC.
 The Dometic control system will only tolerate up to 6 AC volts on the DC line.
-AC ripple can be measured by a digital voltmeter set on the AC scale at the main DC terminal block connections at the refer.
+AC ripple can be measured by a digital voltmeter set on the AC and measure at the main DC terminal block connections.
 Six volts AC or less is acceptable.
-If AC volts exceed 6 on the DC incoming line the power source should be cleaned up.
+If AC volts exceed 6 on the DC incoming line, the power source should be cleaned up.
 AC voltage in excess of 6 volts will affect the processor and create erratic operation.
-When testing for AC ripple on the DC line put a load on the converter.
-The operational range of the unit is a minimum of 9.6 volts DC to a maximum of 22 volts DC.
-The unit will automatically shut down at 22 volts DC volts or greater, and come back on when voltage has decreased to 18 volts DC.
-The refrigerator requires at least 9.6 volts DC for proper operation; however, the panel lights will continue to illuminate until voltage has dropped to 4 volts DC or below.
+When testing for AC ripple on the DC line, always put a load on the converter.
+The operational range of the unit is a minimum of 9.6 volt DC to a maximum of 22 volts DC.
+The unit will automatically shut down at 22 DC volts or greater, and come back on when voltage has decreased to 18 volts DC.
+The refrigerator requires at least 9.6 volts DC for proper operation, however the panel lights will continue to be illuminated until voltage has dropped to 4 volts DC or below.
 Do not use the body or chassis of the RV as a substitute for either of the two conductors.
 The refrigerator must be connected to the battery circuit with two wires of adequate capacity to avoid voltage drop.
 Proper polarity is crucial for refrigerator operation.
 No other electrical equipment or lighting should be connected to the refrigerator circuit.
-Just because you can read volts does not mean you have the amps to operate the control system.
-If relays buzz, lights go dim or out during operation, this could indicate there is a loose connection somewhere.
+Just because you can read volts, does not mean you have the amps to operate the control system.
+If relays buzz or lights go dim or out during operation, this could indicate there is a loose connection somewhere.
+As a last test, use a battery and run wires directly to DC terminal block.
+If the unit works ok on direct DC volts from a battery, the problem is in the coach not the refrigerator control system.